chargebee/chargebee-react-native/README.md

 The package comes with type definition which you can use to see the list of allowed props.

 For `site`, use the Chargebee site name.
 For example, if the Chargebee domain is 'honey-comics.chargebee.com', then the site name is `honey-comics`.
-For `planName`, use the Chargebee plan ID.
+For `planId`, use the Chargebee plan ID.
 For example, if the plan name is 'Annual Comic Subscription', the plan ID might be something like `annual-comic-subs`.

 ```js
 import { CheckoutCart } from "@chargebee/react-native-chargebee";